Runs and polling¶

 Resuming¶

-If a run failed mid-way (network hiccup, replica restart, OOM), re-submit with the same state_key and resume_state: true:
+If a run failed mid-way (network hiccup, replica restart, OOM), re-submit with the same workflow_id and resume_state: true.
+Keep the same profile_id too so the resumed run reuses the logged-in Chrome session from the failed attempt (#341):

 {